mtszkw/shutdown/README.md

 <img src ="https://image.ibb.co/gdz9cy/shutdown1.png" />
 </p>

-Simple, standalone program that can be used to schedule your system shutdown, if you want to watch a movie late night, but you'll most likely fall asleep or if you need to finish some sort of calculations on your computer that'll take some time and you want your computer to switch off after that.
+Simple, standalone program that can be used to schedule your system shutdown.
+If you want to watch a movie late night without remembering to turn off your computer before you fall asleep or if you need to finish some sort of calculations on your computer that'll take some time and you want your computer to switch off after that, you're in the right place.

 You could do that thing from your command-line interface using `shutdown` command, but who would do that if you can do the same with just few clicks of a mouse, especially when Windows shutdown command requires time to be specified in seconds